Publications

 Practical Tips for Dealing With Queries Made by the Tax Authority

 Inquiries that are made by tax authorities may commence in the form of an informal query made with the tax payer or its agent arising from a tax return.
 In many cases the tone of the questions at an early stage may be casual.
-However, it is imperative not to take the queries seriously adhering to these tips.
+However, it is imperative to take the queries seriously adhering to these tips.

 5 Tips for Successfully Preparing for Construction Disputes